skip to Main Content skip to Section Navigation in text click here to go to site navigation in text

 Existing MBNMS Regulations

 Sanctuary regulations prohibit alteration of the seabed, and all armoring structures placed below the mean high tide line require approval from the MBNMS.
 The Sanctuary regulates coastal armoring by authorizing Commission permits, and issuing specific conditions on those permits.
 Many seawalls have been constructed with no notification to or authorization from MBNMS.
 Throughout its first decade, MBNMS' review of seawalls primarily focused on minimizing impacts from the construction process rather than long-term impacts from the armoring itself.
-However in 2002, as part of it's management plan update process, the Sanctuary shifted focus to conducting long-term planning as to the consequences of coastal armoring and its affect on some of the Sanctuary’s most treasured resources, its beaches, bluffs, and coastline.
+However in 2002, as part of its management plan update process, the Sanctuary shifted focus to conducting long-term planning as to the consequences of coastal armoring and its effect on some of the Sanctuary's most treasured resources, its beaches, bluffs, and coastline.

 LIDAR image of seawall erosion